vrtulka23/scnt-puq/README.md

 Implementation of physical unit calculations in C++.
 The original project written in Python is available in the [scinumtools](https://github.com/vrtulka23/scinumtools) package.

+This project is currently archived and is further developed in a new joint [SciNumTools v3 repository](https://github.com/vrtulka23/scinumtools3)

 ## Documentation

 For more details please refer to `SciNumTool` [documentation](https://vrtulka23.github.io/scnt-docs/).